LimePoint/opschain/docs/docker_development_environment.md

 - list available project resources and actions
 - run individual actions
 - enter the development container interactively
-- interpret the contents of the `step_result.json`

 ## Introduction

-OpsChain resources and actions can be developed using the `opschain-action` or the `opschain-dev` script in this repository (these are wrappers for the `opschain-runner-devenv` container).
+OpsChain resources and actions can be developed using the `opschain-action` or the `opschain-dev` commands in this repository (these are wrappers for the `opschain-runner-devenv` container).

-## Pre-requisites
+## Prerequisites

-### Navigate to the Project Git Repository
+### Navigate to the project Git repository

 Commands such as `opschain-action` or `opschain-dev` that use the development container must be run from an OpsChain project Git repository.
 The files in that directory will then be made available in the container using a [Docker bind mount](https://docs.docker.com/storage/bind-mounts/).